scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

     # obtain results as a NumPy array
     gpuSig = scan.sig.copy()

-Running returns a ``Scan`` object, which allows for interrogation of several internal features of the scan including the electric field values themselves.
+Running returns a ``Scan`` object, which contains several internal features of the scan including the electric field values themselves.
 The important part, however is the signal array that is generated.
 In this example, the complex floating point number array is of shape :math:`(2x64x64x32)` (i.e. the number of ``recorded_elements`` followed by the shape of the experiment itself).
-These numbers can be manipulated and visualized to produce spectra like that seen in :ref:`fig:examplespectrum`.
+These numbers can be easily manipulated and visualized to produce spectra like that seen in :ref:`fig:examplespectrum`.
 The Wright Group also maintains a library for working with multidimensional data, ``WrightTools`` :cite:`WrightTools`.
 This library will be integrated more fully to provide even easier access to visualization and